 - What would I use a dictionary for?

-- Any time you have to take one value and "look up" another value.
+- When you have to take one value and "look up" another value.
 In fact you could call dictionaries "look up tables."

 - What would I use a list for?

-- A list is for any sequence of things that need to go in order, and you only need to look them up by a numeric index.
+- Use a list for any sequence of things that need to be in order, and you only need to look them up by a numeric index.

 - What if I need a dictionary, but I need it to be in order?

 - Take a look at the collections.OrderedDict data structure in Python.
 Search for it online to find the documentation.